davidcivitdecabo/clinical-genomics-workflow-optimization/docs/tools_and_methods.md

 * Complementary methodological approaches that provide different sources of diagnostic evidence.
 * Compatibility with a modular workflow architecture, facilitating benchmarking and future tool replacement or extension.

+Supporting publications include both the original tool descriptions and comparative benchmarking studies that motivated tool selection.
+A complete list of references is available in [References](references.md).

 Rather than selecting a single tool for each analytical task, the workflow was designed to evaluate complementary approaches whose strengths and limitations may provide different diagnostic insights.

 ---